Tuesday, December 24, 2013

 Jesus, Lord, at Thy birth.

-Through the years as each Christmas rolled in, whenever he sang this song the boy’s memory would always drift back to the time when he first heard the “Silent Night, Holy Night” from his father.
-And each year the meaning of the song became more and clearer to him in a special way, but at the same time it was filled with sadness and a feeling of compassion for his lost father, who eventually died without ever knowing the rest of the song.
+Through the years as each Christmas rolled in, whenever he heard or sang this song, it would trigger the boy’s memory that would always drift back to the time when he first heard the song from his father.
+And each year the meaning of the song became more and clearer to him in a special way, but at the same time mixed with sadness.
+As the boy grew into an adult, his heart sensed a feeling of compassion for his lost father, who eventually died without ever knowing the rest of the song, nor the status of his children.

 Merry Christmas.